3DPrintFIT-Archive/skeinforge-online/README.md

 Pushing
 =======

-You can push simulatously to GitHub and OpenShift.
+You can push simultaneously to GitHub and OpenShift.
 Copy the gitconfig file to your git config:

     cp gitconfig .git/config